 “But it is overlooked that the intention to incite [to hatred] cannot only be recognized by errors of form, which distinguishes beer table talks from a scientific lecture.
 Quite to the contrary, the incitement perfected in form is particularly perfidious.”

 According to this logic, the more scientific and scholarly, unemotional and serious, hence factual and well-founded a speech is, the more likely it is to incite to hatred.
 That’s the way the orthodox Holocaust establishment looks at Holocaust revisionism.
-If we were to apply this approach correspondingly, Charles Darwin’s research would deserve to be burned on the stake, and Darwin probably alongside with it.
+If we were to apply this approach correspondingly, Charles Darwin’s research would deserve to be burned at the stake, and Darwin probably alongside with it.
 That’s the kind of anti-intellectual and anti-scientific attitude which endangers modern society at large, as Carl Sagan has correctly observed.

 2. Hateful Language

 Cussing at people or groups of people or calling them names is a good indicator for hate speech, although it may depend on the context.
 If an African American within his circles calls his fellow African Americans “niggers,” that is not seen as an insult, because that expression is commonly used among many African Americans, but if a member of any other group uses that word, it is seen as an expression of denigration and thus hate.
 Whether that is always so again might depend on the context.
 The situation gets more complex when dealing with expressions that are not denigrating as such but which contain specific accusations that can be true or false.
 For instance, calling someone a criminal, a fraud or a liar may or may not be an insult, depending on whether or not the accusation can be demonstrated to be true.
 It’s different when making sweeping accusations against entire groups, however, such as “all Jews are liars.”
 Except in a trivial way – in terms of all humans are liars, as everyone has lied at least once at some point in their lives – there is no way of ever proving such a statement to be true, hence it is defamatory and thus has the ability to instill feelings of hate.
 There are borderline cases, like the claim that Jews control U.S. foreign politics, or that the U.S. government is a ZOG – Zionist Occupied Government.
 Such a statement can in theory be shown to be correct or at least permissible, if the claim, sweeping and exaggerated as it may be, is pointing in a direction that is closer to the truth than any other similar assessment.
 We have seen it in the libel trial of David Irving against Deborah Lipstadt.
-Although the court found that some of Lipstadt’s statement about Irving were defamatory, it found that Lipstadt’s book is not defamatory as a whole, for the things it correctly stated were close enough to the truth to make the few mistakes it contains irrelevant.
+Although the court found that some of Lipstadt’s statements about Irving were defamatory, it found that Lipstadt’s book is not defamatory as a whole, for the things it correctly stated were close enough to the truth to make the few mistakes it contains irrelevant.